+Currently, Annie is producing her family play AANIKA’S ELEPHANTS with Pam Arciero and Martin P. Robinson with performances slated for 2023-24 in North Carolina, Maryland, George and New York.
+Other plays have been produced at such theatres as Actors Theatre of Louisville, Manhattan Class Company, New York Stage and Film Company, Circle Repertory Company and The Eugene O’Neill National Playwrights Conference, among others.
 Her play Ghost Stories is published by Samuel French and has been produced around the world.
-Funny Girls Coping with Boys, a collection of one-act plays, is available online (www.Funnygirlscopingwithboys.com) and three of her monologues are published in Heinemann Press anthologies.
+Funny Girls Coping with Boys and She Speaks, collections of one-act plays, are available online and three of her monologues are published in Heinemann Press anthologies.
 Her piece Sleepwalking was turned into a radio play and performed on WPLR in New York.

-Annie received a grant from the New York Foundation for the Arts and two fellowships to the MacDowell Colony.
+She received a grant from the New York Foundation for the Arts and two fellowships to the MacDowell Colony.

-For many years, she was the Literary Manager and produced a year-round reading series for New York Stage and Film Company.
+For many years, Annie was the Literary Manager and produced a year-round reading series for New York Stage and Film Company.
 She has taught at Gotham Writers Workshop, The National Puppetry Conference and internationally for Sesame Street in Mexico, Bangladesh, India, Indonesia, South Africa and Northern Ireland.
 She has also been a consultant for UNICEF teaching children’s television writing to producers and writers in India.

 Annie is a graduate of Brown University.